November 5, 2025

 Prostate Cancer

-Prostate cancer occurs in the prostate — the small gland that produces seminal fluid to help transport sperm.
-Some cancers are slow-growing and remain confined to the prostate, rarely causing problems.
+Prostate cancer occurs in the prostate, the small gland that produces seminal fluid to help transport sperm20.
+Localised prostate cancers are slow-growing and remain confined to the prostate, rarely causing problems21.
 Other types are aggressive and spread quickly.
 As prostate cancer may not cause symptoms in the early stages, screening may be beneficial.

 Currently, no standard screening test for prostate cancer exists, and research is ongoing.
 However, a blood test called PSA may be useful.
-MRI of the prostate has shown to be promising as an effective screening tool, increasing accurate diagnosis.
-Ezra has developed an AI to help radiologists review prostate images — learn more about the Ezra prostate MRI.
+MRI of the prostate is promising as an effective screening tool, increasing accurate diagnosis22.
+Ezra has developed an AI to help radiologists review prostate images.

 • Difficulty maintaining the stream of urine